Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Introduction

 \section{Introduction}

-The quest to compute more accurate solutions of problems in fluid mechanics, electrodynamics, etc. has led to the development of high-order methods, such as spectral element methods or high-order summation-by-parts finite difference methods.
-Spectral element methods, in particular, are now mature, with a number of open source implementations available to solve complex physical problems in complex domains \cite{ampuero2012spectral,CANTWELL2015205,KRAIS2021186,schlottkelakemper2021purely,Martire:2021xt,FISCHER2022102982,FERRER2023108700,KURZ2025109388}.
+The quest to compute more accurate solutions of advection-dominated problems in fluid mechanics, electrodynamics, etc. has led to the development of stable high-order methods, such as spectral element \cite{Canuto:2007fj} or high-order summation-by-parts finite difference methods, cf.~\cite{Canuto:2007fj,svard2014review}.
+Spectral element methods, in particular, are now mature, with a number of open source implementations available to solve complex physical problems in complex domains \cite{ampuero2012spectral,CANTWELL2015205,FERRER2023108700,FISCHER2022102982,KRAIS2021186,Martire:2021xt,KURZ2025109388,schlottkelakemper2021purely}.

-As accurate as these methods can be, {\it the solutions are only as good as the meshes on which they are solved}, yet convergence error analysis typically overlooks errors introduced by the mesh.
-In almost every implementation, the boundaries of the domains on which the solutions are sought are only approximations to the true domains, especially when those boundaries are curved.
-Spectral element methods, for instance, approximate boundaries by high-order isoparametric polynomial orthogonal projections or interpolations of the correct boundaries.
-These boundary approximations introduce errors, and it has been shown that the ``mesh generation error" can be larger than that produced by the solvers themselves \cite{Hindenlang:2014gl}.